paul-ollis/vim-vpe/docs/api/api.vpe.rst

             The number of times the timer will still fire.

-            Note that prior to Patch 8.2.3768 this was 1 greater that one might expect.
+            Note that prior to Vim patch 8.2.3768 this was 1 greater that one might expect.
 Now Vim's ``timer_info()`` returns the expected value except duruing the final callback, when we get ``None``.
 This is non-Pythonic, so ``None`` is converted to zero.